 6. LapLander Cushion, what’s that?

 LapLander Cushion.
 This is a must when it comes to eating in the car.
-This cushion has a non-slip strip that helps sandwiches stay in place on your lap.
+This cushion has a non-slip strip that helps sandwiches stay in place.
 You can also use it as lumbar support or sit on it.
 Simple but VERY helpful!
 This is seriously a game-changer.
 Go to Etsy to order.

 Water.
 When we road trip, we simply buy water bottles at the grocery store.
 It’s so much cheaper and easier to hand someone a water bottle when they need it.